jcjorel/clonesquad-ec2-pet-autoscaler/docs/tpl/CONFIGURATION_REFERENCE.md

 Note: If an URL resource fails to load, a warning is generated but it is safely ignored by the configuration subsystem to avoid a service malfunction.
 Users needs to take into account this expected behavior.

+### Using `override:` syntax

+`override:` keyword can be placed in front of a key name to override the current value of this key.

+The following YAML snippet demoes how [`ec2.schedule.min_instance_count`](#ec2schedulemin_instance_count) value is overriden using this key word.

+Ex:

+	override:ec2.schedule.min_instance_count: 100%
+	ec2.schedule.min_instance_count: 2

+This keyword is valuable to implement maintenance use-cases easily.
+For instance, if you need to perform patch management of CloneSquad instances, you can set the key [`override:ec2.schedule.min_instance_count`](#ec2schedulemin_instance_count) to `100%` to start all instances in a fleet without to care about the current value of this keyword.

+Combined with the TTL feature of the [CloneSquad API gateway](INTERACTING.md#api-configuration-1), you can also define an override for only a specified amount of time (ex: one hour) before the normal configuration takes place again.

 ### Customizing the Lambda package